moredip/Frank/README.md

 Writing Cucumber Steps
 ----------------------

-* more to come - see the tutorial below for some getting started info
+* more to come - see the tutorial below for some basic info

 Tutorial - Your first Frankified App
 ------------------------------------

-Moved - Please see the [tutorial/Tutorial.md](Frank/tree/master/tutorial/Tutorial.md) for detailed instructions.
+Please see the [tutorial/Tutorial.md](Frank/tree/master/tutorial/Tutorial.md) for detailed instructions on how to get started testing *your* iPhone or iPad application with Frank today!

 Anything else?